Back to Blog

 But how can you determine whether recruiters can see your profile in search results?

-1. How often did your profile appears in search results last week?
+• How often your profile appeared in search results last week

 Experimenting and then evolving according to requirements is the most effective strategy.
 You may not get it right in one go but at the end of the loop, you will end up with a powerful headline for your LinkedIn profile.